paalaleks/bookish-train/README.md

 This project is my exam project the last semester in school.
 The website is for a solar company that install and maintain solar systems on residential and warehouse buildings.

-You can add some bullet points if you'd like to:

-- Airtable is used for collecting formdata.
+- Airtable is used for collecting formdata, adding it to spreadsheet and sending emails to pro solar on form submit.
 - React hook form is used to collect formdata with react hooks.
 - Next.js is used to make the webpage seo friendly and run effeciently with static page rendering.